Table of Contents

 Special Events

-CHSP hosted an Experience Day for prospective students and families interested in any majors in our college.
-HSLS faculty and student volunteers met and conversed with prospective students and families who were interested in the HSLS major.
+CHSP hosted an Experience Day for prospective students and families interested in any of the majors offered by our college.
+HSLS faculty and student volunteers met and spoke with high school students and families who were interested in the HSLS major.
+Our HSLS students also hosted a mini-session of ASL activities, teaching participants some basic ASL and engaging with them afterward.

 Ohio University hosted a Homecoming event.
 Our college provided giveaways and catering (pizza, chips, soda, and cookies), and the entire Grover Atrium was reserved for the occasion.
-Current students from HSLS and Dr. Lee set up a table where they connected with alumni.
+Current students from HSLS and Dr. Jeng set up a table where they connected with alumni and visitors.

 HSLS hosted a welcoming event for all students in our major.
-Many thanks to NSSLHA who carefully organized this event and our HSLS Office who generously supported part of this event.
-This event took place on the lawn by Walter Hall.
-Activities were designed to promote interactions among students and faculty/staff.
+Many thanks to NSSLHA, who carefully organized this event, and to the HSLS Office, who generously supported part of it.
+The event took place on the lawn by Walter Hall and included activities designed to promote interaction among students, faculty, and staff.
+An ice-cone truck was present to provide free treats for participants.
+In addition, some students won free coffee coupons and opportunities to meet with a faculty member at a separate time.

 Our college hosted a welcome event in Grover Center for new students.
 Free t-shirts and ice-cream bars were served.
 HSLS clubs exhibited visual displays on the second floor.
 HSLS majors met with HSLS faculty in person on the second floor in front of the HSLS Main Office and in Grover W209.